YardenBakish/BASIC-CPU-SIMULATOR/README.md

 ## ASSEMBLY CODE
 As mentioned, the assembler program translates assembly file to machine language instructions. data can be stored into memory using the '.word (address) (data)' special command

-Each assembly line of code must contain all of the 5 parameters seperated by commas, for example:
+Each assembly line of code must contain all of the 5 parameters separated by commas, for example:
 ```asm
 add $t2, $t1, $t0, 0   # $t2 = $t1 + $t0
 add $t1, $t1, $imm, 2  # $t1 = $t1 + 2
 add $t1, $imm, $imm, 2 # $t1 = 2 + 2
 ```

 In addition, the assembly files can contain LABELS.
 As in MIPS, A label can be placed at the beginning of a statement and can be assigned the current value of the active location counter and be served as an instruction operand.
-The following examplifies proper usage of Labels:
+The following exemplifies proper usage of Labels:
 ```asm
 >bne $imm, $t0, $t1, L1      # if ($t0 != $t1) goto L1 (reg1 = address of L1)
 >add $t2, $t2, $imm, 1       # $t2 = $t2 + 1 (reg1 = 1)